sacjs/website/_posts/2017-08-15-monthly-meetup.md

 ---
-title: A Hot Dog is a Sandwich
+title: A Hotdog is a Sandwich
 date: 2017-08-15 19:00
 feature: true
 meetup: